Liborius Konstantin Kuno Arndt von Steuben

 Königreich Preußen: OBH, General der Infanterie

-General der Infanterie Kuno von Steuben served Imperial Germany during the Great War as a corps-level commander on the Western Front, and later as a field army general in Macedonia.
+General der Infanterie Kuno von Steuben served during the Great War as an Imperial German corps commander on the Western Front, and later as a field army commander in Macedonia.
 He was distant relative of Friedrich Wilhelm von Steuben, organizer of America's military forces during the Revolutionary War.
-When Germany mobilized in the summer of 1914, von Steuben was in command of XVIII Reserve Corps which was attached to Duke Albrecht's Fourth Army during the First Battle of the Marne.
-His forces were transferred in 1915 to Crown Prince Friedrich Wilhelm's Fifth Army, seeing action in the autumn at Champagne, for which he was awarded the Pour le Merite from the Kaiser himself.
-His corps was also engaged at Verdun in 1916.
-In the summer of 1917, von Steuben was transferred to Macedonia to replace General Arnold von Winckler as commander of the Eleventh Army, a position he maintained until war's end.
+When Germany mobilized in the summer of 1914, von Steuben was in command of XVIII.
+Reserve-Korps which was subordinate to Duke Albrecht's 4.
+Armee during the First Battle of the Marne.
+Steuben's forces were transferred in 1915 to Crown Prince Wilhelm's 5.
+Armee, seeing action in the autumn at Champagne, for which he was awarded the Pour le Merite from the Kaiser himself.
+Steuben's troops were also engaged at Verdun in 1916.
+In the summer of 1917, he was transferred to Macedonia to replace General Arnold von Winckler as 11.
+Armee-Oberkommando commander, a position he maintained until war's end.

 Potsdam 1912: General von Steuben meets with the Kaiser

-Kuno Arndt von Steuben was born on 9 April 1855 in Eisenach, Thuringia, also the birthplace of Johann Sebastian Bach.
-He was the eldest son of eight children born to Major General Gottlieb Arndt von Steuben and Julie Antoinette von Tschirschky und Boegendorff.
+Kuno Arndt von Steuben was born on 9 April 1855 in Eisenach, Thuringia, which was also the birthplace of Johann Sebastian Bach.
+Kuno was the eldest son of eight children born to Major General Gottlieb Arndt von Steuben and Julie Antoinette von Tschirschky und Boegendorff.
 At the tender age of 13, young Kuno entered the Imperial Prussian Military Academy at Oranienstein, transferring three years later to the Imperial Cadet Institute in Berlin.
-As a newly-commissioned lieutenant, he began his military career with Niederrheinisches Füsilier-Regiment Nr.
+As a newly-commissioned Sekonde-Lieutenant in 1874, he began his military career with Füsilier-Regiment Nr.
 39 garrisoned in Düsseldorf.
 He later married his regimental commander's youngest daughter, Martha Wilhelmine Franziska Wesener.
-Von Steuben spent a good deal of the pre-Great War years serving on the Great General Staff where he made a reputation for himself as industrious, conscientious, decisive, yet unassuming.
+Von Steuben spent a good deal of his peace-time Germany career assigned to the General Staff of the Army where he made a reputation for himself as industrious, conscientious, decisive, yet unassuming.

 "...an absolutely splendid chief of staff."